omerwase/CARLA-Semantic-Segmentation/README.md

 ![alt text][image1]

-Instead of using the entire pre-trained VGG model, I used pre-trained weights for the first 10 convolutional layers.
-The remaining layers were implemented from scratch, with reduced depth (from 4096 to 512), for faster inference.
+I initialized the first 13 layers with [pre-trained weights](https://drive.google.com/open?id=0Bx9YaGcDPu3XR0d4cXVSWmtVdEE).
+The remaining layers were implemented from scratch, with reduced depth (from 4096 to 512) for faster inference.
 The original VGG network was trained to differentiate between 1000 classes, whereas CARLA provides a maximum of 13.
 Having 4096 feature maps in the deeper layers seemed unnecessary.

 #### Training and Testing
-For training I gathered additional data using the CARLA simulator.
+I obtained additional training data using the CARLA simulator.
 In total the network was trained on 6400 images gathered from both towns and all 14 weather conditions.
 Images were preprocessed with histogram equalization.
-Denoising was also implemented by later removed due to its exponential time-complexity and limite benefit.
+Denoising was implemented but later removed due to its exponential time-complexity and limited benefit.
+L2 regularization was used to mitigate overfitting.
 Since classes were not represented equally, loss was calculated using a weighted cross entropy function.
-Adam optimizer was used for backpropagation.
+This was combined with the loss from regularization and minimized through the Adam optimizer.

 After each epoch the network was evaluated on 500 unseen images.
 This test dataset was specifically selected to contain hard-to-classify images, with small cars and dark/noisy conditions (i.e. hard rain during sunset).
 The weighted F-score, as described in the challenge, was calculated.
 Models with the best F-score were saved and retrained with lower learning rates to improve prediction.

 #### Prediction and FPS
 Though the challenge involved classifying only vehicles and roads, I decided to segment as many classes as possible.
 As such my network is able to predict 10 classes.
 Of the original 13, 6 were combined: roads + road lines, buildings + walls, other + traffic signs.
 The intention behind this was an intuition that the network would better distinguish vehicles and roads if it had a greater classification capacity.
 This was backed by experimentation which showed improved F-scores (for vehicles and roads) with additional classes in prediction.
 However, it had a measurable negative effect on inference speed.
 The intention was to compensate for this loss by employing TensorRT.
-Unfortunately I experienced significant challenges in implementing TensorRT, and instead had to reduce the input image size to keep FPS above 10.
+Unfortunately I experienced challenges in implementing TensorRT, and at the last minute reduced the input image size to keep FPS above 10.
 The input image was trimmed 194 pixels from the top and 88 pixel from the bottom.
-This has no effect on precision and recall scores, since the trimmed sections did not contain vehicles or roads.
+This had no effect on precision and recall scores, since the trimmed sections did not contain vehicles or roads.
 The image was then resized to approximately 2/3 the original resolution.
 This in particular brought the average f-score down from 0.919 to 0.915, which was my final submitted result.

 ## Results